Adderall XR Capsules

 What should I discuss with my doctor before taking amphetamine and dextroamphetamine (Adderall XR)?

-Do not use this medication if you are allergic to amphetamine and dextroamphetamine or if you have:
+You should not use this medication if you are allergic to amphetamine and dextroamphetamine or if you have:

 - heart disease or moderate to severe high blood pressure (hypertension);